HedvigInsurance/tech-stuff/payments.md

 # Making payments (charges)

-The charging should take place 26th of every month before 12 for us to get
+The charging should take place 26th of every month before 12 for the money to be pulled from the members' accounts on the 27th.

 ## Steps